ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-import.md

 blockers on upgrading to the latest version.
 It is strongly recommended that apps migrate away from the legacy patterns as soon as possible.

-One alternative would be to create wrapper components that invokes the built-in components, rather than subclassing them directly.
+One alternative would be to create wrapper components that invoke the built-in components, rather than subclassing them directly.

 Note that the `TextSupport` and `TargetActionSupport` mixins have also been